Of Counsel Adam J. Komisar, Esq

 PRACTICE AREA

-The Law Office of Lee Meadows has over 41 years of experience assisting people needing guidance regarding potential DUI penalties.
+The Law Office of Lee Meadows has over 41 years of experience assisting people needing guidance regarding potential DUI and BUI penalties.

 Each DUI case is different and experience counts.